npge/npge/README.md

 ```

 This command creates file `pangenome.bs`.
-The file is in Block Set format.
+The file is in BlockSet format.

 #### Check nucleotide pangenome (optional)